Pluto's Christmas Tree: Credits

+Reception

+In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob writes: "Pluto's Christmas Tree is a gem of a film.
+The story, by Bill Berg and Milt Schaffer, is inspired, and perfectly matches the Christmas atmosphere, while still featuring great gags...
+The short is cute, adorable, and full of charm, making Pluto's Christmas Tree one of the most delightful Mickey Mouse cartoons from the post-war period."

 Other uses

 Scenes from this cartoon would be used for Disney's Very Merry Christmas Songs.
 It would be used for "Deck the Halls" and "Let It Snow!
 Let It Snow!
 Let It Snow!".
 "Deck the Halls" would use scenes from this cartoon only and "Let It Snow!
 Let It Snow!
 Let It Snow!" only uses a small part from this cartoon.
 Scenes would also be used for other Disney collections, including A Disney Christmas Gift.

 Scenes from this cartoon along with scenes from Mickey's Christmas Carol were also set to D-TV's video of Brenda Lee's "Rockin' Around the Christmas Tree".

 A book published in 1954 from Little Golden Books called Donald Duck's Christmas Tree has the same plot as this cartoon but with Donald Duck instead of Mickey Mouse.

 The Encyclopedia of Walt Disney's Characters mistakenly credits Horace Horsecollar and Clarabelle Cow, as appearing in this cartoon.

+The Christmas tree and fireplace are on display as props from the short in the queue of the Mickey & Minnie's Runaway Railway attraction at Disneyland.